Dnata: History

-In 2008, the company acquired a 23% share in the travel company Hogg Robinson Group (HRG) and a 49% share of the global outsource provider Mind Pearl.
+In 2008, the company acquired a 23 percent share in the travel company Hogg Robinson Group (HRG) and a 49 percent share of the global outsource provider Mind Pearl.

 In 2010, dnata acquired Alpha Flight Limited, expanding the company to cover 62 airports in 12 countries.
 The next year, the company opened offices in India, offering air travel, hotel, and visa services for travellers between India and Dubai.

-In 2015, dnata acquired RM Ground Services, in Brazil expanding the operations to 84 countries and operating across 6 continents servicing over 150 airlines.
+In 2015, dnata acquired RM Ground Services in Brazil.
+The acquisition allowed dnata to provide international airports with outsourced aircraft ground handling, cargo transport, and airline meal catering.

 In February 2018, dnata co-founded the Airline Catering Association, which is based in Brussels, Belgium.

 Controversy

 In 2019, a dnata employee and others were arrested while they were taking drugs off a plane at Sydney Airport.
 AFP and Border Force officers swooped and arrested them.

 In 2021, six dnata baggage handlers and other people were arrested after they planned to bring drugs into Sydney Airport.